eove/orca/example/docs/periodical_checks.md

 This CSR content (PEM-formatted file) will be reviewed during the verification phase of the ceremony workflow.

-Finally, on the offline vault, organise an ceremony to execute the updated sign-csr script.
+Finally, on the offline vault, organise a ceremony to execute the updated sign-csr script.
 The organiser should also direct all team members to the instructions below.
 Indeed, these provide step-by-step instructions on how to make sure the CSR comes from the online vault.

 > [!Note]
 > Because the online vault has been configured to only generate internal CSR (the associated private key never leaves the vault), we are sure that if the CSR is coming from the online vault, then only that vault can use it and is seen as trusted by the offline vault.